Jonathan Martin

 And I'm sorry I had to write another song about the bullshit I said I would do...

-In lieu of flowers, donations can be made to the Jonathan Martin Harm Reduction Education Fund (https://givebutter.com/olFedy) or to the Alisa Ann Ruch Burn Foundation (www.aarbf.org).
+A celebration of Jonathan's life took place Oct.
+27, 2024, at WOMPA in Tulsa.
+Donations in his honor can be made to the Jonny Moon Harm Reduction Education Fund (https://givebutter.com/olFedy) or the Alisa Ann Ruch Burn Foundation (https://www.aarbf.org).

 Ninde Funeral | Mosaic Memorial Cremation | (918) 742-5556 | ninde.com